TABLE OF CONTENTS

 Finding the best cannabis job for you depends on your personality, preferences, job experience, education level, and willingness to commit to the cannabis and hemp industry.
-Cannabis job prospects are available for individuals with previous customer service, agricultural, manufacturing, or extraction experience.
+Cannabis job prospects are available for any individual.

 If you’re ready to join the hundreds of thousands of employees currently serving the marijuana industry, it’s time to invest in your cannabis education.
 Join Cannabis Training University’s online cannabis college to learn from the best in the business.